nanoporetech/modkit/book/src/intro_bedmethyl.md

 ## Performance considerations

 The `--interval-size`, `--threads`, `--chunk-size`, and `--max-depth` parameters can be used to tweak the parallelism and memory consumption of `modkit pileup`.
-The defaults should be suitable for most use cases, for more detauls see the [advanced usage](./advanced_usage.md) and [performance considerations](./perf_considerations.md) sections.
+The defaults should be suitable for most use cases, for more details see the [advanced usage](./advanced_usage.md) and [performance considerations](./perf_considerations.md) sections.